VCityTeam/UD-Viz/docs/static/Devel/game.md

 );
 ```

-This send a command on the mouse click to `udvizBrowser.Shared.Game.Context`.
+This sends a command on the mouse click to `udvizBrowser.Shared.Game.Context`.
 Then in the `init` of `GameContextScript` add these lines:

 ```js
 this.pause = false;